Introduction — Archaeology and the Tradition of Historical Writing

 1.1 Roots of Indian Historical Writing

-When we speak of the “tradition of historical writing,” we are not merely talking about recording facts from the past — we are talking about a living intellectual dialogue that has continued for thousands of years.
+When we speak of the “tradition of historical writing,” we are not merely talking about recording facts from the past — we are referring to a living intellectual dialogue that has continued for thousands of years.
 In India, history was never just a record of kings and wars; it was a reflection of the philosophical and cultural consciousness of society.
 The ancient traditions of shruti and smriti, the epic narratives of the Mahabharata and Ramayana, and the Buddhist and Jain chronicles all reflect a deep-rooted historical awareness.
-Though these texts may not follow chronological or modern historiographical methods, they preserve an authentic sense of time, ethics, and experience — painting vivid pictures of social life, political order, and cultural values.

 From sage Vyasa to poet Kalidasa, and later to Banabhatta, who wrote Harshacharita, Indian writers perceived history not as a sequence of political events, but as an experiential philosophy.
-This differs from the Western notion of history, which often emphasized timelines, empires, and conquests.
-In Indian tradition, history included moral, psychological, and spiritual dimensions of human life.
-This worldview later laid the foundation for how archaeology and historical research would evolve in India — as a blend of material evidence and philosophical understanding.
+This broader worldview later shaped what we now understand as Archaeology and the Tradition of Historical Writing — a blend of material evidence and philosophical interpretation that distinguishes Indian historiography.

 1.2 Colonial Period and the Reinterpretation of History